stellarwp/migrations/README.md

 - **Automatic rollback** - Failed migrations trigger automatic rollback via `down()`.
 - **Activity logging** - All migration activity is logged to a database table.
 - **Extensible hooks** - Actions and filters for custom behavior at each stage.
-- **WP-CLI ready** - Optional CLI-only mode for controlled migrations.
+- **WP-CLI integration** - Full CLI support for running, rolling back, and monitoring migrations.

 ## Quick Start